 Ronne’s jottings appeared online as an essay titled “From Heels to Mukluks.”
 From what I can find, the essay is only hosted on one site, xpda.com.
 For the sake of preservation, I’ve copied the essay in its entirety here.
-I’ve also copied the Washington Post profile below it, since that article offers some useful, little-reported tidbits about Ronne’s later years, despite the horrible lead.
+I’ve also copied the Washington Post profile below it; despite its horrible, no-good lead, the piece offers some useful and little-reported tidbits about Ronne’s later years.

 And BTW, the Ronne family maintains a great archive on Edith, along with her many Antarctica-loving relatives.

 Anyway, without further ado, here’s Ronne in her own words: